 Buttons / Screen Timer

 Pressing any button on the unit awakens its beautiful info panel that shows the charge level, power going in, and power going out.
 But that times out after so many seconds.
-I wish there were some settings in the app to control the delay before it shuts off the display.
+I wish there was a setting within the app to control the delay before it shuts off the display.
 Perhaps even always leaving it on when plugged into the AC.

 As to buttons, you have to hold them to toggle on or off their actual functions.
 Whether that is DC or AC output, I wish the toggle was a button press, as it takes a little getting used to.